BSc (Hons) Environmental Science

 You will examine the centrality of consumption to everyday life and how it connects people and places across the world economically, socially, culturally, politically and environmentally.
-The relationship between spaces of production and consumption through interconnected networks from the local to global scale are explored and their environmental impact considered.
+The relationship between spaces of production and consumption through interconnected networks from the local to global scale are explored and their environmental impact and future sustainability considered.
 These relations are assessed in relation to themes such as population changes, globalisation, economic trade and development, ethical consumption, alternative networks and waste.

 Participatory Project Work

 You will be involved in collaborative environmental and development projects with community groups, industrial or organisation partners.
 This will involve you in the design and implementation of projects and provide you with critical insight into breaking down the barriers (real and imagined) between industry, agencies, institutions, local government and the communities in which they are located and which they serve.
 It will develop your project management, teamwork, and leadership skills.

 Optional year of study abroad, in industry or on a voluntary placement

 In this module you will model future climate change scenarios and consider their impacts, risks management strategies and ways to develop resilience, including the needs, options, planning and implementation of adaptation strategies.
 You will also consider climate change mitigation, including current and future emissions reduction with carbon footprint reduction in a range of sectors including energy, transport, built environment, agriculture and industry.
 You will also consider carbon sequestration methods and holistic environmental management.

 Resources for the Future